 The history of Oahu

-I came into being through Two volcanoes.
+I came into being through two volcanoes.
 Their eruption left behind the Ko'olau and Wai'anae Range.
-After two million years it quaked again underneath, the ocean and the magma created tuff rings.
-From this, today's Diamond Head was formed.
+After two million years, it erupted again underneath, the ocean and the magma created tuff rings.
+Today's Diamond Head was formed from this.

 The Diamond Head is 232 meters high.
-It is worth climbing it, whether through a guided tour or private.
-From the top of Diamond Head you have a wonderful view of all of Honolulu.
+It is worth climbing it, whether through a guided tour or privataly.
+From the top of Diamond Head, you have a wonderful view of all of Honolulu.

-Jessi from Hawaiiurlaub.de prefers to go very early, because it can be very hot and there is hardly any shade during the ascent.
-Or you go up only after 16 o'clock the Diamond Headbecause then you can see the sunset and enjoy it almost alone, without many people.
+Jessi from Hawaiiurlaub.de prefers to go very early because it can be very hot and there is hardly any shade during the ascent.
+Or you hike up the Diamond Head only after 16 o'clock ,which allows you to see the sunset and enjoy it almost alone, without many people.

-James Cook discovered us islands in 1778.
-He was greeted with joy and shortly after his return to the island was killed by the locals in 1779.
+James Cook discovered our islands in 1778.
+He was greeted with joy and shortly after his return to the island, he was killed by the locals in 1779.
 (Note: more information on the subpage "Hawaiian History").

-On me, World War II began in 1941 after a surprise attack by Japan on my then-stationed Pacific Fleet at Naval Base Pearl Harbor.
+On me, World War II began in 1941 after a surprise attack by Japan on my stationed Pacific Fleet at the naval base Pearl Harbor.
 The U.S.S.
 Arizona Memorial was built over the sunken battleship in 1962, in memory of the attack and its many victims.
 At Pearl Harbor, daily tours and a small boat ride to the Memorial are offered.
 The oil that gushes from the wreckage to the water's surface is also called "the tears of Arizona."

 My nutrient-rich, volcanic soil allows pineapple and sugar cane to grow.
 If you like eating pineapple and are interested in the growth and production of the yellow fruit, you will get your money's worth at the DOLE plantation.
 DOLE supplies its pineapples to the entire USA and also to many countries in the rest of the world.

-Jessi from Hawaii Vacation recommends definitely trying the pineapple ice cream with fresh pineapple when visiting the plantation!
+Jessi from Hawaii Urlaub recommends trying the pineapple ice cream with fresh pineapple when visiting the plantation!

 Surfing on Oahu

-In his memory, a statue was erected on Waikiki Beach, which is always decorated with flower leis (typical Hawaiian flower necklaces).
+In his memory, a statue was built on Waikiki Beach, which is always decorated with flower leis (typical Hawaiian flower necklaces).

 Beaches and parks on Oahu

 The oldest garden in all of Hawaii, Foster Botanical Garden, is located here on Oahu.
 It is located near Iolani Palace and was built in 1855.
-Here you can find plants that are still from the Dinosaur Time originate and are organized in chronological order.
+You can find plants that originated in the time of the dinosaurs and are organized in chronological order.

-Waimea Bay, which lies to the north, is one of my most beautiful beaches.
+Waimea Bay, which lies in the north, is one of my most beautiful beaches.
 Nearby is Waimea Valley, a huge botanical garden where you feel like you are in the rainforest.
-More than 5000 plant species can be found in this park, and after a hike of 1.2 kilometers you can reach the Waimea Falls waterfall.
+More than 5000 plant species can be found in this park, and after a hike of 1.2 kilometres, you can reach the Waimea Falls.

-Numerous films have been shot in this environment, such as "Jurrassic Park," "My Great Friend Joe" and "Karate Kid," as well as series like "Lost" and "Magnum."
+Numerous films have been shot in this area, such as "Jurassic Park," "My Great Friend Joe" and "Karate Kid," as well as series like "Lost" and "Magnum."

-Sea turtles can be found at Turtle Bay, where the animals often come out of the water onto the beach to warm up.
+Sea turtles can be found at Turtle Bay, where the animals often come out of the water onto the beach to warm up in the sun.

-In Hanauma Bay there is a beautiful nature park.
-Here you can snorkel in an extinct volcano for an entrance fee.
-Also numerous fish and coral species can be admired here.
+In Hanauma Bay, there is a beautiful nature park.
+You can snorkel in an extinct volcano for an entrance fee here.
+Numerous fish and coral species can also be admired here.

-The beautiful beach of Kailua is a favorite of locals and tourists alike.
-At Kailua Beach you can not only sunbathe and enjoy the turquoise water, but also rent kayaks, take surf lessons or, like many locals, jog along the beach.
+The beautiful beach of Kailua is a favourite of locals and tourists alike.
+At Kailua Beach, you can not only sunbathe and enjoy the turquoise water, but also rent kayaks, take surf lessons or, like many locals, jog along the beach.
 Kailua is a place that, in addition to its beach, also has an urban flair to offer, which makes Kailua particularly worth seeing.